 Senator Brady talks about Nybakke and American Small Business

 Nybakke would like to thank Senator Bill Brady of Illinois on his participation in our 80th anniversary.
 We are honored that he took time out of his busy calendar to come to our store and help us celebrate.
 Here is a quote from the Senator;

 “I want to congratulate Nybakke Vacuum Shop for 80 years of business here in central Illinois .
 I am proud to know the four-generation Nybakke family business that cares about the vacuum cleaners they’re selling and the people who sell them too.
 Nybakke has also made a name for themselves around the state of Illinois for selling mostly American-made vacuum cleaners and products.
 Supporting “Mom and Pop” local businesses that this country was built on and buying American-made products keep our communities strong and local economies thriving.”

 The history and future of Nybakke

 History: Ben and Gladys Nybakke started Kirby Co. in the downstairs of their home, 1404 N. Main St., Bloomington, in 1932.
 They changed the name to Nybakke Vacuum Shop around the start of World War II.
 In the mid-1950s, the business moved to 219 E. Front St., and later 229 E. Front St. Their son, Bernie, took over in 1967.
-His sons, David and Terry Nybakke, joined the business in the mid-1970s and moved the shop to its current location, 814 IAA Drive, Bloomington, in 1993.
+His sons, David and Terry Nybakke, joined the business in the mid-1970s and moved the shop to 814 IAA Drive, Bloomington, in 1993.
 Terry Nybakke’s daughter, Megan Nybakke has grown into her role in the family business.
 In 2023, Nybakke has moved to their current location of 902 IAA Dr, Suite 1A, Bloomington, IL.

 The brands of vacuum cleaners at Nybakke